Many businesses are finally getting employees back to the office after this long Pandemic period of working from home.

-Organizations need to manage employee turnover and focus on retaining employees so they don’t find themselves short of the help they need to get the job done.
+There is already a severe worker shortage, and organizations need to manage employee turnover and focus on retaining employees.
+These efforts are important, so employers don’t find themselves short of the help they need to get the job done.

-In addition to the cost associated with recruiting new employees, there is also the issue of work disruption, learning curves for new employees, team adjustments as new members join the group, and that valuable tacit knowledge that walks out the door.
+In addition to the cost associated with recruiting new employees, there is also work disruption, learning curves for new employees, team adjustments as new members join the group, and valuable tacit knowledge that walks out the door.

 This means retaining current employees is simply a smart business practice.